sadab-halim/High-Level-Design/05 - Caches Deep Dive.md

 This module will bridge the gap between theoretical knowledge and practical application in an interview setting.

 ### **Common Interview Questions (Theory)**

-Here are 10-15 conceptual questions an interviewer might ask, along with concise, expert-level answers.

 1. **Q: What is caching, and why is it essential in modern system design?**
-    * **A:** Caching is storing copies of data in a high-speed data layer so that future requests for that data can be served faster.
+   >**A:** Caching is storing copies of data in a high-speed data layer so that future requests for that data can be served faster.
 It's essential because it significantly reduces **latency** (improving user experience) and decreases **load** on primary data stores (improving scalability and resilience) by leveraging data locality.
 2. **Q: Explain the difference between a cache hit and a cache miss.**
-    * **A:** A **cache hit** occurs when requested data is found in the cache, allowing for fast retrieval.
+   >**A:** A **cache hit** occurs when requested data is found in the cache, allowing for fast retrieval.
 A **cache miss** occurs when the data is not in the cache, requiring the system to fetch it from the slower primary data store.
 3. **Q: Describe the main types of cache placement strategies and their use cases.**
-    * **A:** The main types are **Client-side** (e.g., browser cache, for reducing network trips for static assets), **CDN** (Content Delivery Network, for global distribution of static and semi-static content reducing latency for distant users), **Server-side/Application-level** (in-memory or local, for frequently accessed application data reducing database load), and **Database Caching** (either built-in DB features or dedicated layers like Redis/Memcached, for reducing direct database queries).
+   >**A:** The main types are **Client-side** (e.g., browser cache, for reducing network trips for static assets), **CDN** (Content Delivery Network, for global distribution of static and semi-static content reducing latency for distant users), **Server-side/Application-level** (in-memory or local, for frequently accessed application data reducing database load), and **Database Caching** (either built-in DB features or dedicated layers like Redis/Memcached, for reducing direct database queries).
 4. **Q: Compare and contrast Write-Through and Write-Back policies.**
-    * **A:** **Write-Through** writes data to both the cache and the database simultaneously, ensuring high data consistency but incurring higher write latency. **Write-Back** writes data only to the cache initially, with asynchronous writes to the database later, offering low write latency and high throughput but risking data loss upon cache failure.
+    >**A:** **Write-Through** writes data to both the cache and the database simultaneously, ensuring high data consistency but incurring higher write latency. **Write-Back** writes data only to the cache initially, with asynchronous writes to the database later, offering low write latency and high throughput but risking data loss upon cache failure.
 5. **Q: When would you choose Write-Around, and what are its drawbacks?**
-    * **A:** Write-Around is chosen when data is written but not immediately read (e.g., bulk data ingestion, logging).
+    >**A:** Write-Around is chosen when data is written but not immediately read (e.g., bulk data ingestion, logging).
 It writes directly to the database, bypassing the cache.
 Its drawback is higher read latency for recently written data, as the first read will always be a cache miss.
 6. **Q: Explain LRU and LFU cache replacement policies.
 What are their respective strengths and weaknesses?**
-    * **A:** **LRU (Least Recently Used)** evicts the item not accessed for the longest time, prioritizing recency.
+    >**A:** **LRU (Least Recently Used)** evicts the item not accessed for the longest time, prioritizing recency.
 It's simple and effective but vulnerable to "scan" patterns. **LFU (Least Frequently Used)** evicts the item accessed the fewest times, prioritizing popularity.
 It's robust against scans but more complex to implement and has a "new item" problem.
 7. **Q: How does Segmented LRU (SLRU) address the limitations of pure LRU?**
-    * **A:** SLRU divides the cache into "probationary" and "protected" segments.
+    >**A:** SLRU divides the cache into "probationary" and "protected" segments.
 New items enter probationary, and only frequently accessed items from probationary are promoted to protected.
 This protects highly popular items from being evicted by temporary spikes or scan operations, offering a better balance than pure LRU.
 8. **Q: What is cache invalidation, and why is it considered one of the hardest problems in computer science?**
-    * **A:** Cache invalidation is removing or marking data in a cache as stale when the underlying data source changes.
+    >**A:** Cache invalidation is removing or marking data in a cache as stale when the underlying data source changes.
 It's hard because ensuring global consistency (all systems seeing the freshest data) in distributed environments is complex, and missteps lead to serving incorrect information, which can be critical.
 9. **Q: Discuss Time-To-Live (TTL) and explicit invalidation strategies.
 What are their trade-offs?**
-    * **A:** **TTL** is simple; items expire automatically after a set time.
+    >**A:** **TTL** is simple; items expire automatically after a set time.
 Its trade-off is potential data staleness during the TTL period. **Explicit Invalidation** involves actively deleting items from the cache upon data modification in the primary store.
 It offers greater freshness but couples application logic to the cache and requires careful management.
 10. **Q: Why is a distributed cache necessary in horizontally scaled applications?
 Name two popular distributed caching systems and their key differences.**
-    * **A:** In horizontally scaled applications, a distributed cache ensures data consistency across multiple application instances and avoids redundant data fetching. **Redis** and **Memcached** are popular.
+    >**A:** In horizontally scaled applications, a distributed cache ensures data consistency across multiple application instances and avoids redundant data fetching. **Redis** and **Memcached** are popular.
 Memcached is a simpler, volatile key-value store optimized for raw speed.
 Redis is a more feature-rich "data structure server" with persistence, replication, and various data types, making it suitable for more complex use cases.
 11. **Q: Explain the "Cache-Aside" pattern.
 What is a common race condition associated with it, and how can it be mitigated?**
-    * **A:** In Cache-Aside, the application is responsible for checking the cache before hitting the database and writing to the cache after fetching from the DB on a miss.
+    >**A:** In Cache-Aside, the application is responsible for checking the cache before hitting the database and writing to the cache after fetching from the DB on a miss.
 On writes, the application updates the DB and then invalidates the cache.
 A race condition can occur if a read operation fetches stale data from the DB just before a cache invalidation, and then overwrites the cache with this stale data.
 Mitigation includes using shorter TTLs as a safety net, or more complex synchronization mechanisms.

 ### **Common Interview Questions (Practical/Coding)**